-

 • Challenging dialogues - case study

 • Small groups.
 Ethos.
-Speeches, followed by individual feedback on body language, voice.
+Speeches, followed by individual feedback on body and voice.

 • Students turn in drafts of their manuscripts.
-In class - feedback
+In-class peer feedback.

 • Visual Aids